TeejMcSteez/SRSM/README.md

 # Secure Remote Web Sever #
 ### Using MongoDB and JWT to authenticate user sessions and manage them for logins to view remote web server information.
 ---
-### My hope is to be able to implement user authentication on my HTTP/HTTPS apps I use with this database setup as well as ensure that only the people I want to access my server will.
----
 ## Packages:
 - Node/npm (Using path and fs built in packages)
 - Express